carpentries-incubator/docker-introduction/_episodes/02-meet-docker.md

 ~~~
 {: .output}

-We can notice that there are many commands that stem from the `docker` command.
+You may notice that there are many commands that stem from the `docker` command.
 Instead of trying to remember
 all possible commands and options, it's better to learn how to effectively get help from the command line.
 Although
-we can always search the web, getting the built-in help from our tool is usually much faster and may provide the answer
+we can always search the web, getting the built-in help from our tool is often much faster and may provide the answer
 right away.
-This applies not only to Docker, but rather to most command line-based tools.
+This applies not only to Docker, but also to most command line-based tools.

 > ## Exploring a command
 > Run `docker --help` and pick a command from the list.